-The Moor Otters public arts trail launched in June 2017 and saw 101 otter sculptures in various locations across Dartmoor and surrounding towns.
+Our last Moor Otters public arts trail in 2017 saw 101 otter sculptures in various locations across Dartmoor and surrounding towns.
 The public arts initiative aimed to raise funds to support projects to conserve and enhance Dartmoor’s wildlife and landscape, improve accessibility to the moor and develop Dartmoor’s Junior Ranger programme.

-We generated £60,000 of net income which has been split equally between three projects.
+We generated £60,000 of net income which was split equally between three projects.
 They are: